RasenRhino/bitespeed-backend/README.md

 the application can then be accessed from `localhost`.

-all the sample data is preloaded in the database
+all the sample data is preloaded in the database (on the deployed version, this won't be there if you run it in docker)

 the sample data looks like